nashspence/home-index-rag-query/README.md

 ## Features

-- Downloads the selected language model from HuggingFace on first run.
+- Downloads the selected model on first run.
+When the model path ends with `.gguf` it will be loaded using `ChatLlamaCpp` from `llama-cpp-python`.
 - Configurable model and Meilisearch connection via environment variables or the Streamlit sidebar.
 - Simple RAG pipeline that searches the `file_chunks` index and feeds the